Nijatt/secant_method_minima/README.md

-# secant_method_minima
-Finding minima of function using secant method
+#Finding minima of function using secant method